oncoray/PGT_Modeling/README.md

 # range_reconstruction_PMMA_phantom

-We want to reconstruct the air cavity size in a PMMA phantom based on timing and energy information of prompt gammas.
+We want to reconstruct the air cavity thickness in a PMMA phantom based on temporal and spectral information of the prompt gamma-rays.

 Usage